mastodon/blog/content/posts/2024-08-01_ngi-open-letter/index.md

 # The European Union must keep funding free software

 The Next Generation Internet (NGI) program from the European Commission has been crucial for the development of many open-source products, including Mastodon.
 They are one of the best initiatives worldwide to finance work on OSS projects.
-The Mastodon project is supporting this open letter in favor of the NGI programs, and is calling the European Commission to not shut them down.
+The Mastodon project is supporting this open letter in favor of the NGI programs, and is calling on the European Commission to not shut them down.

 ## Open Letter to the European Commission